 Well, I can tell you my daughter is never been on any kind of drugs and was too young at the time to drink!
 And she was not part of any hoax!

-I guess talking about it openly without any judgement from anyone is the best way.
-But it is difficult to find people open minded to discuss.
+I guess talking about it openly without any judgment from anyone is the best way.
+But it is difficult to find people open-minded to discuss.

 Writing your experience down on paper is very therapeutic as it really helps to process the encounter and come to terms with it emotionally and mentally.